openpnp/openpnp/Developers-Guide.md

 ## Testing

 OpenPnP contains a JUnit based test suite that must pass before anything new can be merged.
 You can run it with `mvn test` or from your favorite IDE.
 You should also try to include new tests for your code if possible.

+In addition to the automated tests, it's a good idea to run a manual test using OpenPnP's base configuration.
+To do this:

+1. Delete your [configuration directory](https://github.com/openpnp/openpnp/wiki/FAQ#where-are-configuration-and-log-files-located) or start OpenPnP with `-DoverrideUserConfig=true` on the command line.
+This will reset your configuration to the same configuration that OpenPnP ships with.
+2. Start OpenPnP and load the pnp-test.job.xml from the samples directory.
+3. Run the job.
+You should see the camera image move and the machine should simulate picking and placing the entire job.
+4. Verify that the job runs and completes without errors.
+Watch the camera view and see if anything strange is happening.

 # The GUI